by Debra Johnson, Published May 06, 2014

 Ransom hopes to inspire her audiences to understand and assert their rights and the rights of others, and to challenge complacency that results in the loss of the constitutional guarantees of equal protection, due process and full citizenship.

-For more information, please visit the Porter Distinguished Chair in Urban Education Speaker Series.
+For more information, visit the Porter Distinguished Chair in Urban Education Speaker Series homepage.